portworx/confluent/tools/README.md

 - `{{artifact-dir}}`: Where the artifacts are being uploaded to.
 Filled with the provided `artifact-dir` argument
 - `{{sha256:somefile.txt}}`: Automatically populated with the sha256sum value of `somefile.txt`.
 The paths to these files must be provided as arguments when invoking the builder.

-In addition to these default confluent-kafka parameters, the caller may also provide environment variables of the form `CONFLUENT-KAFKA_SOME_PARAM` whose value will automatically be inserted into confluent-kafka fields named `{{some-param}}`.
-For example, running `CONFLUENT-KAFKA_DOCKER_IMAGE=mesosphere/docker-image ./universe_builder.py` would result in any `{{docker-image}}` parameters being replaced with `mesosphere/docker-image`.
+In addition to these default confluent-kafka parameters, the caller may also provide environment variables of the form `CONFLUENT_KAFKA_SOME_PARAM` whose value will automatically be inserted into confluent-kafka fields named `{{some-param}}`.
+For example, running `CONFLUENT_KAFKA_DOCKER_IMAGE=mesosphere/docker-image ./universe_builder.py` would result in any `{{docker-image}}` parameters being replaced with `mesosphere/docker-image`.

 A universe confluent-kafka is effectively a directory with the JSON files that you want to include in your Universe package, with confluent-kafka paramters provided in the above format.
 For some real-world examples of universe confluent-kafkas, take a look at [Kafka's](https://github.com/mesosphere/dcos-kafka-service/tree/master/universe/) or [Cassandra's](https://github.com/mesosphere/dcos-cassandra-service/tree/master/universe/) confluent-kafkas.